facelessuser/coloraide/docs/src/markdown/colors/index.md

 <figcaption>CIE 1931 xy Chromaticity -- Rec.
 2020 Chromaticities</figcaption>
 </figure>

-The Rec.
-2020 color space is a very wide gamut RGB color space which is used in 4k and 8k UHDTV.
 ITU-R Recommendation BT.2020, more commonly known by the abbreviations Rec.
 2020 or BT.2020, defines various aspects of ultra-high-definition television (UHDTV) with standard dynamic range (SDR) and wide color gamut (WCG), including picture resolutions, frame rates with progressive scan, bit depths, color primaries, RGB and luma-chroma color representations, chroma subsamplings, and an opto-electronic transfer function.
+The color is used in 4k and 8k UHDTV.

 _[Learn about REC.2020](https://en.wikipedia.org/wiki/Rec._2020)_